-The EOSC Interoperability Framework is a set of guidelines which promote standards and community best practices within EOSC.
-Because EOSC is a system of systems infrastructure, interoperability is essential to deliver services to users and enable sharing and composability of resources.
+The EOSC Interoperability Framework (EOSC-IF) is a set of guidelines which promote standards and community best practices within EOSC.
+As EOSC is a system of systems infrastructure, interoperability is essential to deliver services to users and enable sharing and composability of resources.
 The focus is on technical interoperability of services and semantic interoperability related to data, to allow communities to interoperate.

-- Service providers
+- service providers

-- Data catalogue managers
+- data catalogue managers

-- Resource users
+- resource users

 Key benefits/impact for EOSC